symfony-cmf/cmf-sandbox/README.md

 ## Prepare the phpcr repository

 First you need to create a workspace that will hold the data for the sandbox.
-The default parameters.yml defines the workspace to be 'sandbox'.
+The default parameters.yml defines the workspace to be 'default'.
 You can change this of course.
-If you do, also adjust the following command.
+If you do, f.e. to 'sandbox, also run the following command:

     app/console doctrine:phpcr:workspace:create sandbox